Xunnamius/unified-utils/packages/remark-lint-list-item-style/README.md

-1:3-1:6: "o" is not allowed to punctuate list item 5:3-5:9: "]" is not allowed to punctuate list item 11:3-11:9: ")" is not allowed to punctuate list item
+1:3-1:6: "o" is not allowed to punctuate list item 5:3-5:9: "]" is not allowed to punctuate list item 11:3-11:9: ")" is not allowed to punctuate list item 19:9-19:19: "d" is not allowed to punctuate list item 21:4-22:17: "n" is not allowed to punctuate list item 29:4-29:23: "e" is not allowed to punctuate list item 41:4-41:52: "s" is not allowed to punctuate list item 53:4-53:55: "d" is not allowed to punctuate list item 55:4-55:76: "​" is not allowed to punctuate list item
 ```

+Note the final error, which only occurs when a list item containing single
+[inline code node][7] runs afoul of the punctuation configuration.

 ### `not-ok-first-word-spread.md`